Som-Energia/plataforma/mod/tidypics/README.txt

 - French translations added (thanks to Facyla).

+Changes for release 1.9.4.1 (by iionly):
+- Added Tidypics upgrade script to be executed after upgrading a site to Elgg 1.9.5 to catch any comments made on images and albums possibly not yet upgraded by Tidypics previously due to a bug in Elgg core resulting in the comments migration when upgrading from Elgg 1.8 left incomplete (fixed in Elgg 1.9.5).

+BEFORE running the Tidypics upgrade (from Tidypics' settings page) check for any pending Elgg core upgrades and if there are any (especially comments migration!)
+FIRST run the core upgrades.
+Depending on the number of comments on your site the Tidypics upgrade might take a while to finish.
+In any case, make a database backup before running the Tidypics upgrade!

+Changes for release 1.9.4 (by iionly):
+- Same code base as 1.8.4 with necessary modifications to work on Elgg 1.9,
+- Getting slideshow to work again (thanks to chenkai for providing some info in a discussion post on the community site that put me on the right track to fix it).
+As on Elgg 1.8 the slideshow also has a "No-Flash required" fallback now.

 Changes for release 1.8.4 (by iionly):
 - "No-Flash required" fallback for slideshow.

+Changes for release 1.9.3 (by iionly):
+- Same code base as 1.8.3 with necessary modifications to work on Elgg 1.9,
+- Fixed a deprecation issue (with the hopefully soon to be released Widget Manager plugin for Elgg 1.9) with widgets urls (clickable title link).

 Changes for release 1.8.3 (by iionly):